With humans no differences of birth

 - Reading groups to explore the connection between Buddhist practice and racism

-- Exploring ways to make the language in our Affirmation of Welcome and other rituals more inclusive
+- We have made the language in our Affirmation of Welcome and other rituals more inclusive

 - Promoting inclusivity through changing or adapting our organizational/leadership structure by building our awareness though study and open discussion of how the activities, forms and atmosphere of our temple and practice impact newcomers and current members of our sangha who are not part of the dominant culture

 Our efforts are a work in progress.
 We are dedicated and committed to building the path to an anti-racism sangha by walking it together.
-This page is being updated continually.
+This page is being updated regularly.